 Grant-in-aid paid to professional employees for undergraduate courses is not considered taxable income.

-Grant-in-aid paid to professional employees in excess of $5,250 for graduate courses, for calendar year 2014, is considered taxable income.
+Grant-in-aid paid to professional employees in excess of $5,250 for graduate courses, for the calendar year, is considered taxable income.

 Grant-in-aid paid to dependents and spouses/domestic partners of professional employees for undergraduate courses is not considered taxable income.
 Dependent and spouse/domestic partner Grant-in-aid for graduate level courses, including dental school and law school courses, for calendar year 2014, is considered taxable income to the employee.

 Taxes are reported twice a year.
 For additional information, please consult your tax advisor.